kittipong4581/MoreAboutMor/README.md

 # MoreAboutMor - My Final Project in my colleage
 The app aimed to help students make informed decisions about course registration.
 User can create a post to suggest or asking idea about the course that them interesting before registered to educated.
+This project developed with many tech-stack here is a list of the stack :
+- Java for develop android application
+- Android Studio
+- Figma for design UI
+- Firebase
+- Google app script

 <br>